Farming Then And Now – From Planting to Harvest

 Maximum number of children is 25.

-Students are led on an imaginary journey on the Underground Railroad through Illinois to DuPage County, Graue Mill and eventually to Chicago.
-The use of props like clothing and food that might have been taken along add to the reality of the experience.
+What was it like to be an escaping slave on the Underground Railroad?
+This short skit about an imaginary journey through Illinois to DuPage County, Graue Mill and eventually Chicago answers that question.
+Students play the roles of slaves and abolitionists.
+Props like clothing and food that might have been taken along add to the reality of the experience.
+The entire class participates by answering questions throughout the program.

 Gimcracks and Gizmos - Exploring Museum Artifacts